 Step 2.
 If there is an "UPDATE" option beside Apple Music, you can tap "UPDATE" to get the newest version.

-Solution 9: Update iOS Device to the Latest Version of iOS
+Solution 9: Update iOS System to the Latest Version

 It’s necessary to update your iOS device to the latest version of iOS.
 By doing so, some bugs or software issues can be removed and resolved.
 Try updating the iOS system and see if you can save Apple Music songs to your library.